Zartris/DRL-project/DRL-course/README.md

 **Monte carlo**

 1. Having a hard time Validating the result, is there a way to know that the Q-table wont improve from this point on, like we kinda have in "Supervised learning" converging.

+**TD - method**

+1. Q-learning is that both the sarsamax and the sarsa expected?